Suamere/user-groups/email-templates/conditionally-accepted.md

 { if approved for SS46 }

-### Starspace46
+### StarSpace46

-If your group plans to meet at Starspace46:
+If your group plans to meet at StarSpace46:

 - At least two co-organizers must sign and return the Starspace46 User Group Leader agreement to Ava **by 2/1.**
-  You may sign the agreement and send Ava a picture of the signed agreement in Slack or give it to her directly when you are at StarSpace.
+  You may sign the agreement and send Ava a picture of the signed agreement in Slack or give it to her directly when you are at StarSpace46.

 - Meetups must be scheduled at least one week in advance
-  Starspace requires at least 7 days notice in order to use the event space.
-If your meetup is not scheduled at least one week in advance, Starspace46 will not be available.
+  StarSpace46 requires at least 7 days notice in order to use the event space.
+If your meetup is not scheduled at least one week in advance, StarSpace46 will not be available.

 *Please note that this agreement needs to signed again each year.*